netromdk/vermin/README.rst

     [--exclude-file <file name>] ...
           Exclude full names like --exclude but from a specified file instead.
-Each line constitues an exclusion with the same format as with --exclude.
+Each line constitutes an exclusion with the same format as with --exclude.

   Results interpretation:
     ~2       No known reason it won't work with py2.